muazsh/ContainerQueryLibrary/README.md

 	  // Output: {11,2,3,5,6}
   ```
-  	*  A lazy version of the query is included `DistinctLazy` which needs microsoft compiler with at least c++17.
+  	*  A lazy version `DistinctLazy` of this query is included, and it needs microsoft compiler with at least c++17.

 * OrderBy:
 	*  It Allows to sort std::vector and std::list containers of any type based on an ordering function.